electron/docs-parser/README.md

 # You now have ./electron-api.json with the entire Electron API
 ```

+Options:
+* `--useReadme` - Assume all documentation is in the module's base `README.md` file
+* `--dir` - The base directory where documentation is located.
+  * API documentation must be located in `/docs/api` within the specified base directory.
+  * API structures documentation must be located in `/docs/api/structures` within the specified base directory.
+* `--packageMode` - Can be `single` or `multi`; default `single`.
+Specifying `multi` allows exporting multiple packages from an API instead of multiple modules from a single package.

 ## How it Works

 We generate a markdown AST for every documentation file and search for